All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can tirzepatide prevent prednisone-induced weight gain?

 Tirzepatide may partially offset prednisone-related weight gain by maintaining appetite suppression and metabolic benefits.
-However, it cannot fully eliminate the appetite stimulation, fluid retention, and fat redistribution that prednisone causes, especially at higher doses or with prolonged use.
+But it can't fully eliminate the appetite stimulation, fluid retention, and fat redistribution that prednisone causes, especially at higher doses or with prolonged use.
 Think of tirzepatide as a buffer rather than a complete shield against prednisone's metabolic effects.

 Should I stop tirzepatide while taking prednisone?

 No, stopping tirzepatide during a prednisone course would likely make blood sugar and weight management even harder.
-Tirzepatide provides metabolic support that is especially valuable when corticosteroids are disrupting glucose homeostasis.
+Tirzepatide provides metabolic support that's especially valuable when corticosteroids are disrupting glucose homeostasis.
 Continue tirzepatide unless your provider advises otherwise.

 How quickly will my blood sugar normalize after stopping prednisone?